ExistensialReset/flowmosr/ethos/ECOLOGICAL_AXIOMS.md

 - **Feedback Loops:** Monitor environmental indicators and adjust practices accordingly.
 - **Community Accountability:** Share ecological impact reports to strengthen learning.
 - **Continuous Learning:** Integrate latest scientific understanding into pilot operations.

+## 5.1 Ecological Accounting – Measuring Regeneration

+To make the "Regenerative Axioms" quantifiable, every Node maintains a simple **Ecological Ledger** that tracks:

+- **Carbon Sequestered** (tons/year)
+- **Water Purified / Returned to Aquifer** (liters/year)
+- **Land Restored to Native Vegetation** (hectares/year)
+- **Soil Organic Matter Increased** (tons/year)

+These metrics are aggregated annually and shared regionally.
+They are not used for ranking or coercion – they serve as a collective feedback loop.
+If a Node's ledger shows net depletion, the Node Circle convenes to explore systemic adjustments.

+### 5.2 The 30% Wild-Mandate in Urban Contexts

+In dense urban nodes, the 30% wild‑mandate applies to the **influence zone** – i.e., the Node actively collaborates with neighboring Nodes and municipalities to ensure that at least 30% of the *regional* land (or equivalent aquatic/forest area) is protected as untouched reserve.
+Alternatively, the Node may offset its footprint by funding or implementing ecological restoration projects elsewhere, documented and verified by regional peers.

+### 5.3 Cultural Ritual Adaptation

+The “Dance with the Stones” or any other ritual described in EARTH_OUR_MOTHER.md is offered as one cultural expression.
+Each culture, bioregion, or Node is free to develop its own embodied practice for connecting with the Earth’s rhythms, provided it respects the ecological axioms.
+The form is local; the intent is universal.

 ---